tapis-project/camera-traps/custom_install/README.md

 ```

 The values in `my-input.yml` override defaults provided
 by the installer.
+In the example above, the following
+will happen:

+1. Camera Traps installer will install the main docker-compose.yml file and all necessary directories and
+additional files within the `test` directory of
+`/home/jstubbs/tmp/ct-installer`.
+2. The image scoring plugin will be configured to use
+GPUs on the host machine.
+3. All other default configurations will be used.

-See the following sections for details
-about the configurations available.
+See the following sections for details about the configurations available and defaults used.

 Required Configuration